kaythensley/armchairhistorian/_posts/2017-07-16-week-twenty-eight.md

 **Author:** Georgette Heyer

 **Status:** This is my mom's favorite.
-Kitty is a pretty conventional heroine, but Freddy is unlike any other Heyer hero to my knowlege.
+Kitty is a pretty conventional heroine, but Freddy is unlike any other Heyer hero to my knowledge.
 (Imagine Bertie Wooster in a cravat).
 I nearly cited _Cotillion_ in one of my theses because Freddy talks about how he couldn't take the Grand Tour like his father did owing to Napoleon.

 **Result:** I wouldn't mind a different edition of this one, but I shall keep.